 ARTICLE IV - COMMITTEE STRUCTURE

 Section 1.
-Standing workgroups of the WPCAG may be established by the WPCAG or the WPC as needed to research and analyze specific technical or policy issues, advise the WPC on matters of interest and meet other needs of the WPCAG.
-The WPCAG shall appoint workgroup chairs, who will provide regular updates to the WPCAG on the status of workgroup activities.
+Workgroups may be established by the WPCAG or the WPC as needed to research and analyze specific technical or policy issues, provide advice on matters of interest and meet other needs of the WPC or the WPCAG.
+The WPCAG shall appoint workgroup chairs, who will provide regular updates to the WPC or WPCAG on the status of workgroup activities.

 Section 2.
-Ad hoc workgroups of the WPCAG may be established by the WPCAG Co-chairs as needed to address specific issues or projects.
+Standing workgroups may be established by the WPC to address on-going topics, such as education and outreach, which have no end date.
+Topical workgroups of the WPCAG may be established by the WPCAG Co-chairs as needed to address specific issues or projects when a wider range of input is needed.
+Topical workgroup members are selected or approved by the WPCAG with attention to balance diversity, and technical expertise.
+All workgroups will have a chair or co-chairs who will report to the WPCAG.

+One or more of the WPCAG co-chairs will report on progress to the WPC at their monthly meetings.
+Throughout this process, the WPCAG retains all authority for conflict resolution and for what implementation response is ultimately presented to the WPC.

 Section 3.
-In addition to WPCAG members, membership on any WPCAG workgroup shall be open to interested stakeholders or individuals with particular subject matter expertise who are not members of the WPCAG.
+In addition to WPCAG members, membership on any WPC or WPCAG workgroup shall be open to interested stakeholders or individuals with particular subject matter expertise who are not members of the WPCAG.

 Section 4.
-Final reports or work products of the WPCAG workgroups shall be submitted to the WPCAG for review and/or to solicit feedback and then forwarded to the WPC for adoption or other action as deemed appropriate.
+Final reports or work products of the workgroups shall be submitted to the WPCAG for review and/or to solicit feedback and then forwarded to the WPC for adoption or other action as deemed appropriate.

 ARTICLE V - MEETINGS